 Learn more about data governance in our eBook “The Three Fundamental Pillars of CRM Data Management”

-- Higher-quality assurance.
-Established data governance will lead to more effective data, as handling and use are standardized to reduce data errors and clutter.
+- Higher data quality: Established data governance will lead to more effective data, as handling and use are standardized to reduce errors and clutter.

-- Better decision-making and business planning.
-Clearly defined data governance protocols empower employees to feel confident in the quality of your company’s data.
+- Better decision-making and business planning: Clearly defined data governance protocols empower employees to feel confident in their company’s data quality.

 75%